warp.sparse#

 Iterative Linear Solvers#

-Warp provides a few common iterative linear solvers (cg()
+Warp provides several iterative linear solvers with optional preconditioning:

 Note

-While primarily intended to work with sparse matrices, those solvers also accept dense linear operators provided as 2D Warp arrays.
+While primarily intended for sparse matrices, these solvers also work with dense linear operators provided as 2D Warp arrays.
+Custom operators can be implemented using the LinearOperator interface.

 - class warp.optim.linear.LinearOperator(shape, dtype, device, matvec)[source]#